Wyoming Dog Bite Lawyer

 Wyoming’s Dog Bite Laws

 Wyoming holds dog owners legally liable in many circumstances when their dogs attack.
-For example:

 - A dog owner can be liable if they negligently allowed the dog to bite someone.
 Negligence means the dog owner had a duty to use reasonable care to protect people from the dog but failed to do so, leading to a bite.
 Negligence cases depend on all the surrounding circumstances.